 April 9th 2021 – Antelope Canyon is still closed:

 With the new variants showing up on the Navajo Reservation, with the uncertainty of the vaccine being efficient enough to fight off covid-19, the Navajo Nation Government has regressed their health order.
 There’s more about the health order that we can mention here but what it boils down to is , the Navajo Nation is not reopening Tribal Parks any time soon.
-The Navajo Nation wishes for more studies to take place, studies to see if the current vaccines are good enough to fight off covid-19.
+The Navajo Nation wishes for more studies to take place, studies to see if the current vaccines are good enough to fight off the multiple covid-19 variants.

 March 26, 2021 – still closed:

 The Navajo Nation has a health order in place for residence of the Navajo Nation that they are Safer At Home (Shelter in place), they are wanting residents of the Navajo reservation to limit their movement within and outside of their immediate communities – this health order is in place indefinitely, until the health experts on the Navajo Nation say otherwise.

 What does this mean for everyone else that is not a resident of the Navajo Nation – if the Navajo Nation has a health order in place that is advising to limit movement, this ultimately means tourism is still not being encouraged.
 There is still no anticipated re-opening for tribal parks – odds of tours happening in April has gotten significantly reduced.